pindexis/qfc/README.md

 - Enhanced Filtering/Sorting of matches.

 ## Usage:
-- Ctrl-f : complete current word using qfc
+- Ctrl-f : complete the word under cursor using qfc
+- while qfc is open:
+    - TAB: Append the selected match to the current path
+    - ENTER: Append the selected match to the current path and returns the result
+    - Ctrl-f: Returns the current path.
+    - Arrows keys: Navigation between directories

 ## Installation:
 - `git clone https://github.com/pindexis/qfc $HOME/.qfc`